solyarisoftware/PERE/README.md

 ## A Ruby-Sinatra SSE Pub/Sub framework (a solution)

 - Just HTTP!
-The basic idea is to implement pub/sub using *Server-Sent Events* aka EventSource aka [SSE](http://www.w3.org/TR/eventsource/) HTML5 technology: just HTTP streaming.
+  - Server Push Notifications (Down-stream): The basic idea is to implement pub/sub using *Server-Sent Events* aka EventSource aka [SSE](http://www.w3.org/TR/eventsource/) HTML5 technology: just HTTP streaming.

   SSE pros:
-  - it's just HTTP
+    - it's just HTTP (avoiding possible nightmares with websockets on some 3G/mobile data networks)
-  - it's a HTML5 standard
+    - it's an HTML5 standard now (few lines of javascript on almost any modern web browser)

   SEE cons:
-  - it's simplex (on-way down-streaming from a server to clients), instead Websockets are full duplex. nevertheless in the scenario of the problem, webhooks (HTTP POST from each client to the server) could be used for the up-stream communication.
+    - it's simplex (on-way down-streaming from a server to clients), instead websockets are full duplex.
+Nevertheless in the scenario of the problem, webhooks (HTTP POST from each client to the server) could be used for the up-stream communication.
 See the sketch:

+  - Events Feedbacks (Up-stream): Client devices reply to events notification using standard HTTP req/res (HTTP POST) to trace presence and/or feedback status of a local elaboration.
+On a web browser JS/AJAX is fine for the purpose.

 ```